DecentralizedAmateurPagingNetwork/Web/README.md

 1. Download the repository: `git clone https://github.com/DecentralizedAmateurPagingNetwork/Web.git`
 2. Checkout a specific tag: `git checkout tags/v2.0.0`
 	* This is highly recommended for improved stability and a consistent user experience
-3. Change the default url-settings in `src/store/defaultUrls.json`
+3. Copy `src/store/defaultUrls.json.example` to `src/store/defaultUrls.json` and change the default url-settings
-4. Change the default custom text (displayed on the home page) in `src/store/defaultText.json`
+4. Copy `src/store/defaultText.json.example` to `src/store/defaultText.json` and change the default custom text (displayed on the home page)
 	* You may use HTML markup here
-5. Change the default map-settings in `src/store/defaultMap.json`
+5. Copy `src/store/defaultMap.json.example` to `src/store/defaultMap.json` and change the default map-settings
 6. (Optional) Edit `static/js/custom.js` and insert your custom javascript code (e.g. a Piwik tracking code)
 	* You may use jQuery here
 7. Download the latest coverage-data from the central server and setup a cronjob to update these files regularly